AlexanderGetman/odin-recipes/README.md

-Shocasing basic HTML and CSS skills on the Odin Project.
+Showcasing basic HTML and CSS skills on the Odin Project.